My Beijing Summer School Experience

 We spent a lot of time at the BNU campus learning about modern and traditional Chinese thought.
 There were lecturers from 4 different countries: China, Canada, the United States, and the Netherlands.
-The photo above was taken of Robin Celikates’ (University of Amsterdam) lecture about digital activism, which fit perfectly with my own academic interest in the field of digital anthropology.
+The photo above shows our class during Robin Celikates’ (University of Amsterdam) lecture about digital activism.
 When we didn’t go on an excursion in the afternoon, we also had on-campus discussions in the evenings.

 The campus was incredibly huge and lush with greenery.
 Sometimes it reminded me more of an urban park than a university campus.
 The campus includes student and teacher housing, a dining hall, restaurant, café, supermarket, copy shop, and student launderette.
-It was almost like a self-sufficient mini-city within a city, very different from European campuses I’m used to.
+It was almost like a self-sufficient mini-city within a city.
+Very different from European campuses!

 At the end of the summer school, we also had the opportunity to talk about our own fields of expertise in relation to what we had learned during the programme.
 I decided to talk about visual culture and iconoclasm, using Ai Weiwei and his controversial work with Han Dynasty vases as a case study.

 Apart from daily lectures, we went on many different excursions to see the highlights of Beijing.
 Our first excursion was a visit to the Forbidden City in the centre of Beijing.
 The Forbidden City was the Chinese imperial palace, where the emperor and his household used to live.
 It was the ceremonial and political heart of the Chinese government for almost 500 years.
-The forbidden city is now called the Palace Museum.
+The forbidden city’s 21st century title is the Palace Museum.
 The huge complex of squares, gates, buildings, and gardens is now accessible to anyone who wishes to see it.